Richard Tarrant (politician)

 Richard Edward Tarrant (August 6, 1942 – August 12, 2025) was an American businessman and politician.
-He was the Republican nominee for U.S. Senator from Vermont in 2006, a contest which he lost to U.S. Representative Bernie Sanders.
-Tarrant and his wife, Deborah, resided in Colchester, Vermont until 2010, where he ran his charitable foundation.
-He then moved his primary residence to Florida; however, continued to support the foundation in Vermont.
+He was the Republican nominee for U.S. Senator from Vermont in 2006, a contest he lost to U.S. Representative Bernie Sanders.
+Tarrant and his wife, Deborah, lived until 2010 in Colchester, Vermont, where he ran his charitable foundation.
+He then moved his primary residence to Florida but continued to support the foundation.

 Early life

 Tarrant was born in Newark, New Jersey, and raised in West Orange, New Jersey.

 Tarrant initially went to Saint Bonaventure University and was a walk-on with the basketball team.
 He requested a scholarship but was denied.
 Tarrant then transferred to Saint Michael's College on a basketball scholarship and was a first-team All-American in his senior year.
 He led the Purple Knights to the Final Four of the 1965 NCAA Men's Division II Basketball Tournament, where they were defeated 93–70 by the University of Evansville, who had Jerry Sloan and Larry Humes, both All-Americans.
 In the consolation game of the same tournament, Tarrant played against Phil Jackson of North Dakota, who went on to fame as a player, coach, and executive in the National Basketball Association.
 He was a fourth-round draft pick of the world champion Boston Celtics, but was cut before the first game of the season.
 Tarrant graduated from Saint Michael's in 1965 with a bachelor's degree in mathematics.
 He then went to work for IBM in Burlington, Vermont, selling computer equipment in the northern part of the state.